dneimke/weather-wizard/README.md

 - **Pre-installed Extensions**: The Dev Container can come with pre-installed extensions that are useful for development, such as linters, debuggers, and other tools.
 - **Simplified Setup**: The Dev Container automatically installs all required packages and dependencies, making it easier to get started.
 - **Isolation**: The Dev Container isolates the development environment from the host machine, preventing potential conflicts with other projects or system configurations.

+### Benefits of Using Custom Instructions

+Using custom instructions in this project provides several benefits:

+#### Developer Onboarding

+Custom instructions make it easier for new developers to understand the coding standards and practices used in the project.
+This helps in reducing the learning curve and allows new team members to contribute more quickly.

+#### Standardization

+Custom instructions ensure that all developers follow the same coding standards, leading to increased productivity and consistency in the codebase.
+This standardization helps in maintaining the quality of the code and makes it easier to review and understand.

+#### Scenarios

+Custom instructions can be tailored to specific scenarios, such as deployment patterns for Azure resources or Flutter patterns.
+This ensures that the code follows best practices for these scenarios, making it more robust and reliable.

+- **Deployment Patterns for Azure Resources**: Custom instructions can guide developers on how to structure and deploy resources on Azure, ensuring that the deployment process is smooth and follows best practices.
+- **Flutter Patterns**: Custom instructions can provide guidelines on how to structure Flutter applications, ensuring that the code is modular, maintainable, and follows best practices for Flutter development.

 ## License